jcfranco/dev-summit-2019-customizing-widgets/slides/index.md

 # Theme Structure

-Override the main color variables...
+Override the core color variables...

 ```
 $font-color                       : #3a5fe5;